Codin-bee/SimpleNeuronNetworks4J/README.md

 ## I found a bug!
 That can definitely happen, this library is still in development, and it will probably be for a long time.
-Please feel free to contact me via GitHub or my e-mail thecodingbee.dev@gmail.com and provide some information about the bug, so I can fix it for you.
+Please feel free to contact me via GitHub or my e-mail thecodingbee.dev@gmail.com and provide some information about the bug, so I can fix it.

-## Is this project abandoned ?
-Not really, but I am a busy man with busy life and I do not have much time left for this project right now.